 - The principle of equity

 - The principle of the transport system user perspective

 - The principle of stakeholder engagement and community participation

 - The principle of transparency.

-How can we be sure that decision makers follow their obligations under the Transport Integration Act?
+How can we be sure that decision makers follow their obligations?

 It is detailed enough to provide clear direction, but also flexible enough to accommodate agencies' different roles and responsibilities.
 The weight given to each objective and principle is a matter for the agency in the particular circumstances of each decision.